sirisian/ecmascript-class-member-modifiers/README.md

 let b = new B(a);
 ```

-Using friend with an class method allows that method to access private members in A.
+Using friend with a class method allows that method to access private members in A.

 ```js
 class C